 Scarpa doesn’t quite have the team of big-name ambassadors that La Sportiva has, but there is still some serious talent floating around the Scarpa camp.
 Alex Puccio is a long-time team member, having made some of her biggest achievements, like topping four V14 boulders and winning gold at the IFSC World Cup.
-Magnus Midtbø, Robbie Phillips and Nina Williams are also some familiar faces in the Scarpa camp.
+Magnus Midtbø, Robbie Phillips, and Nina Williams are also some familiar faces in the Scarpa camp.

-When it comes to competition climbing, unsurprising it’s also Scarpa VS La Sportiva battling to be king of the plastic.
-You might have noticed that for the Olympic 2020 games 13 climbers were wearing La Sportiva shoes, and 11 were using Scarpa.
+When it comes to competition climbing, unsurprising, it’s also Scarpa VS La Sportiva battling to be king of the plastic.
+You might have noticed that for the Olympic 2020 games, 13 climbers were wearing La Sportiva shoes, and 11 were using Scarpa.

-The Scarpa Drago was also the single most popular shoe here, with over 25% of the athletes used the shoe for at least one discipline.
+The Scarpa Drago was also the single most popular shoe here, with over 25% of the athletes using the shoe for at least one discipline.
 That said, two La Sportiva Athletes bagged a podium position (Jakob Schubert and Akiyo Noguchi) compared to the single Scarpa athlete (Nathaniel Coleman).